Mike Gundy: 2011 season

-The team also appeared in the program's only BCS game, defeating Andrew Luck and the Stanford Cardinal 41–38 in overtime at the 2012 Fiesta Bowl.
+The team narrowly missed the opportunity to play undefeated LSU for the national championship, finishing the regular season ranked third in the country, only .01 points behind No.2 Alabama in the final aggregate BCS poll.
+Instead of the championship, the team was invited to the program's first BCS game, where they defeated Andrew Luck and the Stanford Cardinal 41–38 in overtime at the 2012 Fiesta Bowl.

-2011–present
+2011–2025

-On September 24, Gundy's Cowboys survived a fourth-quarter rally by Texas A&M to win 30–29.
+On September 24, 2011, Gundy's Cowboys survived a fourth-quarter rally by Texas A&M to win 30–29.
 It was Gundy's 63rd win as head coach of the Cowboys, vaulting him past Jones to become the winningest coach in school history.

 He has since led Oklahoma State to 12 wins in 2011, and 10-win seasons in 2013, 2015, 2016 and 2017, including an appearance in the 2016 Sugar Bowl–the third major-bowl appearance in school history.
-Gundy has had a hand in eight of Oklahoma State's nine 10-win seasons–two as a player, six as head coach.
+Gundy had a hand in 10 of Oklahoma State's eleven 10-win seasons–two as a player, eight as head coach.

-In October 2020, Gundy signed a new “perpetual” or rolling 5-year contract.
+In October 2020, Gundy signed a new "perpetual" or rolling 5-year contract.

+After a disappointing 2024 season where Oklahoma State went 0–9 in conference play, followed by a 1–2 start to the 2025 season, Gundy was fired three games into his 21st season on September 23, 2025.
+He compiled a 170–90 record at Oklahoma State with 12 bowl wins and one conference title.
+At the time of his firing, he was the second-longest-tenured head coach—behind Kirk Ferentz of Iowa—in college football.
+He spent all but five of the first 40 years of his adult life in Stillwater as a player, assistant coach, and head coach.

-Bedlam Series Oklahoma rivalry
+Bedlam Series

-After the 2012 season, the Cowboys are 3–15 vs. the Oklahoma Sooners under Gundy as head coach.
-They won in 2011, 2014 and 2021.
-Gundy has been associated with the series 32 times as a player or a coach.
+After the 2012 season, the Cowboys are 4–15 vs. the Oklahoma Sooners under Gundy as head coach.
+They won in 2011, 2014, 2021 and 2023.
+Gundy has been associated with the series 33 times as a player or a coach.